tdmayowa/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls . .. - list files and directories in current and previous path file filepath - print type of file ln -s filepath symlinkpath - create symbolic link
+ls . .. - list files and directories in current and previous path file filepath - print type of file ln -s filepath symlinkpath - create symbolic link cp -u, --update - copy only files that doesn't exist in destination already